nhsconnect/gpconnect/pages/integration/integration_sds_registering_endpoints.md

 ## 2. Consumer specific SDS requirements ##

-{% include important.html content="If a system is both a consumer and provider (e.g. a GP principal system), please refer to [Provider requirements below](#3-provider-specific-sds-requirements) instead" %}
+{% include important.html content="If a system is both a consumer and provider (for example, a GP principal system), please refer to [Provider requirements below](#3-provider-specific-sds-requirements) instead" %}

 ### 2.1 Use separate MHS and AS endpoint records; not CMA style endpoints ###